AdobeDocs/platform-learn.en/help/platform/privacy/using-the-privacy-service-api.md

 thumbnail: 336080.png
 ---

-# Using the Privacy Service API
+# Using Privacy Service API

 Learn how to make calls to API endpoints, including list/lookup, creating a job request, creating a consent request.